KrizRoMe/academic-risk/README.md

 # 🎓 Academic Risk

-Web application focused on reduce the rate of students at academic risk.
+Web Application focused on reduce the rate of students at academic risk.

 ## 👀 Requirements